Nola B. Heller

 - Representing a national financial institution in an investigation by multiple prosecutor’s offices into lending practices in the New York City taxi medallion industry.

-- Current and recent representations of multiple major global banks in enforcement investigations being conducted by the DOJ, SEC, FINRA, Federal Reserve, and the New York Attorney General’s Office.
+- Current and recent representations of multiple major global banks and their employees in enforcement investigations being conducted by the DOJ, SEC, FINRA, Federal Reserve, and the New York Attorney General’s Office.

 Prior to joining Cahill, Nola served as an Assistant United States Attorney for the Southern District of New York for eleven years.
 As Chief of the Violent and Organized Crime Unit, and prior to that as Chief of the General Crimes Unit, she prosecuted or supervised over 2,000 cases involving racketeering (RICO), securities fraud, money laundering, bank and wire fraud, tax fraud, health care fraud, and cybercrime, among other offenses.
 She also served as one of the Office's primary liaisons with various federal and state agencies, including the Department of Justice, other U.S. Attorney's Offices, District Attorney's Offices, and law enforcement agencies such as the FBI and IRS.